-In accordance with applicable Luxembourg law, the relevant CSSF circular and other applicable mandatory provisions of the Regulation (hereinafter referred to as the "Luxembourg Regulation" in the respective current version) and the Custodian Agreement, which was entered into between the Company and SSB-LUX ("Custodian Agreement").
+In accordance with applicable Luxembourg law, relevant CSSF circulars and other applicable mandatory regulations (hereinafter referred to as the "Luxembourg Regulations" in the respective current version) and the Depositary Agreement, which was entered into between the Company and SSB-LUX ("Depositary Agreement").

-SSB-Lux is subject to supervision by the European Central Bank (ECB), the Federal Financial Supervisory Authority (BaFin) and the Deutsche Bundesbank and has been approved by the Commission de Surveillance du Secteur Financier (CSSF) in Luxembourg as a custodian and central administrative office.
+SSB-Lux is subject to supervision by the European Central Bank (ECB), the Federal Financial Supervisory Authority (BaFin) and the Deutsche Bundesbank and has been approved by the CSSF in Luxembourg as a custodian and central administrative office.